Asymmetry effects in homodyne and heterodyne measurements: Positive operator-valued measures and asymptotic security of Gaussian-continuous-variable quantum key distribution: Measurement imperfections and security of continuous variable quantum key distribution protocols

-By contrast to homodyne detection, the channel representation for the POVM of noisy double homodyne measurements~\eqref{eq:Pi_G-gen-x1x2} appears to be dependent on the properties of the pure squeezed states~\eqref{eq:squeezed-def} describing the noiseless POVMs.
-According to Eq.~\eqref{eq:Sigma-N-DH}, the squeezing parameter, $r$, that lies in the interval~\eqref{eq:r1-r2} explicitly enters the expression for the excess noise covariance matrix, $\Sigma_N^{(\ind{DH})}$.
+By contrast to homodyne detection, the channel representation for the POVM of noisy double homodyne measurements~\eqref{eq:Pi_G-gen-x1x2} appears to depend on the properties of the pure squeezed states~\eqref{eq:squeezed-def} describing the noiseless POVMs.
+According to Eq.~\eqref{eq:Sigma-N-DH}, the squeezing parameter, $r$, which lies in the interval~\eqref{eq:r1-r2} explicitly enters the expression for the excess noise covariance matrix, $\Sigma_N^{(\ind{DH})}$.
 The latter makes the covariance matrix~\eqref{eq:sigma_m_cov}, $\Sigma_{\ind{AB}}^{(\ind{DH})}$, and the joint (Eve's) entropy~\eqref{eq:S_AB-gamma}, $S_{\ind{AB}}^{(\ind{DH})}$, $r$-dependent.
-Hence it turned out that the Holevo information is a function of $r$.
+Hence, it turned out that the Holevo information is a function of $r$.

-Figure~\ref{fig:Entropy} illustrates dependence of the joint (Eve's) entropy, $S_{\ind{AB}}^{(\ind{DH})}$, on the squeezing parameter.
+Figure~\ref{fig:Entropy} illustrates the dependence of the joint (Eve's) entropy, $S_{\ind{AB}}^{(\ind{DH})}$, on the squeezing parameter~\eqref{eq:r1-r2} (see Fig.~\ref{fig:squeezing}).
 Referring to Fig.~\ref{fig:Entropy}, in the limiting case of ideal double homodyne with $\sigma_x^{(1)}=\sigma_x^{(2)}=1$, the only allowed value of $r$, $r=\rho$, is given by Eq.~\eqref{eq:r-ideal} and the corresponding value of entropy is marked by the black dot.
 Otherwise, the endpoints of the interval~\eqref{eq:r1-r2} differ.

-When the input (signal) beam splitter is balanced and the imbalance ratio~\eqref{eq:q-param} equals unity, $q=1$, all the curves shown in Fig.~\ref{subfig:Entropy-a} contain the zero-squeezing point with $r=0$ representing the coherent-state limiting case~\eqref{eq:povm-hetero}.
-It can be seen that the maximum of the entropy is located at this point provided the homodyne detection variances are identical with $\sigma_x^{(1)}=\sigma_x^{(2)}$.
-This is, however, no longer the case when the symmetry is broken and $\sigma_x^{(1)}\ne\sigma_x^{(2)}$.
+When the input (signal) beam splitter is balanced and the imbalance ratio~\eqref{eq:q-param} equals unity, $q=1$, all curves shown in Fig.~\ref{subfig:Entropy-a} contain the zero-squeezing point with $r=0$ representing the coherent-state limiting case~\eqref{eq:povm-hetero}.
+It can be seen that the maximum of the entropy is located at this point, provided the homodyne detection variances are identical to $\sigma_x^{(1)}=\sigma_x^{(2)}$.
+However, this is no longer the case when the symmetry is broken and $\sigma_x^{(1)}\ne\sigma_x^{(2)}$.
+The curves depicted in Fig.~\ref{subfig:Entropy-b} demonstrate that, at $q\ne 1$, the zero-squeezing point can be outside the squeezing parameter interval~\eqref{eq:r1-r2}.
+This is the case where the entropy $S_{\ind{AB}}^{(\ind{DH})}$ is ill-defined at $r=0$ due to the presence of symplectic eigenvalues smaller than unity.